New Zealand switches on sprinklers to deter ‘Freedom Convoy’-inspired protesters and is mocked for being mild

 Trudeau warns blockade is causing ‘real harm to workers,’ as U.S. urges Canada to use federal powers

-New Zealand police said Friday they were continuing to monitor and contain protest activity at parliament grounds.
+New Zealand police said Friday they were continuing to monitor and contain protest activity at Parliament grounds.

-“Police have identified a range of different causes and motivations among the protestors, making it difficult to open clear and meaningful lines of communication,” said Wellington District Commander, Superintendent Corrie Parnell, in a statement.
+“Police have identified a range of different causes and motivations among the protestors, making it difficult to open clear and meaningful lines of communication,” said Superintendent Corrie Parnell, Wellington district commander, in a statement.

 Misinformation, particularly on social media, has been identified as an issue, he said, and expressed “concern” that children were being encouraged to attend the protest.

 “It is important to note that Police on Parliament grounds continue to take a measured approach,” Parnell said.
-While police there had been seen carrying batons, “that was not in line with current approach and staff have now removed this equipment,” he added.
+While police there had been seen carrying batons, “that was not in line with [the] current approach and staff have now removed this equipment,” he added.

 Parliament’s Speaker is trying to wash out the protesters from the lawn by turning on the sprinklers pic.twitter.com/CUX7w9vqBJ— Bryce Edwards (@bryce_edwards) February 11, 2022